View semester dates

 Careers and skills

 Our graduates are sought by employers in a huge range of disciplines.
 The skills you will learn - analysis, mathematics, problem-solving - are relevant in industries from finance to software development.
-All of this is supported by the York-led White Rose Industrial Physics Academy; a dedicated resource to facilitate collaboration between students and industry.
+This is supported by a central careers service, but also within the school through our contacts with industry.
 Alternatively, many of our graduates progress to postgraduate degrees at York and other leading universities.

 We're committed to supporting our students' career development and employability - it's embedded in our core teaching.
 We organise activities from careers fairs to leadership building exercises to ensure you're prepared to enter the jobs market with a competitive edge.